vitotai/BrewManiacEsp8266/README.md

 the stability is in doubt.
 Please be aware.

 ## Update History
+ * 0.5.2
+   * Automatic resumption of automation brew process when reset or power shortage.
  * 0.5.1
    * upgrade(?)
 PID library to PID V2.
 Add [Proportional On Measurement(PonM)](http://brettbeauregard.com/blog/2017/06/introducing-proportional-on-measurement/) setting.
  * 0.5